juliakorea/translate-doc/src/manual/types.md

 types are true objects with associated methods.
 In Julia, all values are objects, but functions are not bundled with the objects they operate on.
-This is necessary since Julia chooses which method of a function to use by multiple dispatch, meaning that the types of *all* of a function's arguments are considered when selecting a method, rather than just the first one (see [Methods](@ref) for more information on methods and dispatch).
+This is necessary since Julia chooses which method of a function to use by multiple dispatch, meaning that the types of *all* of a function's arguments are considered when selecting a method, rather than just the first one (see [메서드](@ref Methods) for more information on methods and dispatch).
 Thus, it would be inappropriate for functions to "belong" to only their first argument.
 Organizing methods into function objects rather than having named bags of methods "inside" each object ends up being a highly beneficial aspect of the language